yiptool/yip/README.md

 Path could be either absolute or relative to the directory where `Yipfile` is located.

+### Application icons on Apple platforms

+Icons for applications on OSX and iOS could be specified using the `ios:icon` and `osx:icon` commands respectively:

+      ios:icon icons/144.png
+      ios:icon icons/120.png

+      osx:icon icons/128.png

+Note that this commands accepts only PNG images.
+Other image formats are not accepted.

 ### Privileges on the Samsung Tizen platform

 If your application requires certain privileges on the Tizen platform, they